VIEW PROJECT

-One of Deliveroo’s core requirements for the project was to validate the concept of a digital sourcing platform for restaurants vs orders placed via traditional telephone, pen and ink.
-This concept was explored through first-hand research with real restaurants and suppliers.
+A key requirement for Deliveroo in this project was to validate the concept of a digital sourcing platform for restaurants, as opposed to the traditional method of placing orders via telephone or pen and paper.
+To explore this concept thoroughly, we conducted in-depth, hands-on research with actual restaurants and suppliers.

 Approach

-The project kicked off with Deliveroo’s General Manager of Special Projects integrated into our team.
-We worked together to flesh out the idea, scamping and identifying the additional problems we’d need to address.
+The project kicked off with Deliveroo’s General Manager of Special Projects joining our team.
+We collaborated closely to further develop the concept, brainstorming and identifying additional challenges that needed to be addressed.

 Throughout the process we found the need to pivot and react to research findings.